tobinjt/johntobin.ie/content/blog/Checking_external_links.md

-schema that linkchecker uses is fine except it doesn't have a timestamp, but that was easy to solve with SQLite: when creating the database I add an extra column defined as `timestamp DATETIME DEFAULT CURRENT_TIMESTAMP` that will automatically be populated when records without it are inserted.
+schema that linkchecker uses is fine except it doesn't have a timestamp, but that was easy to solve with SQLite: when creating the database I add an extra column defined as `timestamp DATETIME DEFAULT CURRENT_TIMESTAMP` that will automatically be populated when rows without it are inserted.
 I arbitrarily picked 3 failures in 2 days as the thresholds for warning about a URL, and the output looks like this: